-- 1. Remove the front grille.
-Turn the retainers along the top 1/4 turn counterclockwise and remove. - 2.
-Pull the bottom of the grille away starting at one side and working toward the other.
+1. Remove the front grille.
+Turn the retainers along the top 1/4 turn counterclockwise and remove.

+2. Pull the bottom of the grille away starting at one side 2.
+Turn the bulb 1/4 turn counterclockwise. and working toward the other.